Cascade (single): Crew

-Chart Position
+Charts

 Cascade 2020

 In September 2020 FSOL released "Cascade 2020", an album that is a reimagination of the "Cascade" single from 1993.
 It includes recreations of "Cascade: Part 1" and "Cascade: Part 4", as well as two new parts of the piece (sixth and seventh) and nine other new tracks that are separately titled.

 The result was described as "a sprawl of gloopy acid downbeats, spine-tracing trance arps, intergalactic steppers techno ballistics and a ravishing jungle mix, reconnecting strands of arcane prog rock into dub and computer music".